 Education and Training

-Farima has a Masters of Arts Education degree in anthropology and archeology with special emphasis in Persianate studies and dance ethnology.
-She also holds a B.S. in Health Science with a Minor in Art History and Performing Arts.
-Following her education, Farima completed her residency with the UN writing her archaeological thesis Cross-Cultural Education: A Dialogue among Cultures and her anthropological dance thesis Poetry in Motion.
+Farima holds a PhD and Masters in Metaphysics (M.Msc.) from the University of Sedona in Iranian metaphysics and mysticism, specializing in Iranian mystic traditions, Sufism, and women’s mystic rituals.
+She has a Masters of Arts Education degree in anthropology and archeology and an MA in Persianate studies and dance ethnology both from Cal State Hayward.
+She also holds a BS in Health Science with a Minor in Art History and Performing Arts.
+Following her MA degree, Farima completed her residency with the UN writing her archaeological thesis Cross-Cultural Education: A Dialogue among Cultures and her anthropological dance thesis Poetry in Motion.
 She continued her UN research work on excavations of Iranian archeology emphasizing the preservation of ancient and mystical dances of Indo-Iran.
 Farima’s dance and spiritual training spans years of intensive research with master artists, scholars, and spiritual teachers worldwide.
-She has been privileged to study with great masters and at great institutions such as the San Jose Ballet, Nancy Rose and Dr. Golberz (Director of Kafkaz Dance Company of Turkey), Dr. Anthony Shay (Director of Avaz Dance Company), Robert De Warren (Director of National Ballet of Iran), Dr. Lloyd Miller (Director of Eastern Ballet), Dr. Johanna Movassat (Professor of Middle Eastern Studies), Dr. Jorge Miller (Professor of Archeology), Sufi master and Dervish Dr. Rahmi Oruç Güvenç of Turkey, Sufi masters and dervishes of “Yarsan” Khorasan and Kurdistan, various nomadic dance masters and ethnic tribes of Iran and Azerbaijan, and her mother and grandmother who were her first dance teachers and mentors.
+She has been privileged to study with great masters and at great institutions such as the San Jose Ballet, Nancy Rose and Dr. Golberz (Director of Kafkaz Dance Company of Turkey), Dr. Anthony Shay (Director of Avaz Dance Company), Robert De Warren (Director of National Ballet of Iran), Dr. Lloyd Miller (Director of Eastern Arts), Dr. Johanna Movassat (Professor of Middle Eastern Studies), Dr. Jorge Miller (Professor of Archeology), and Sufi master and Dervish Dr. Rahmi Oruç Güvenç of Turkey.
+She has also received spiritual and dance training from Sufi masters and dervishes of “Yarsan” Khorasan and Kurdistan, various nomadic dance masters and ethnic tribes of Iran and Azerbaijan, and by her mother and grandmother who were her first dance teachers and mentors.

 Artist Director and Founder